Why I'm Passionate for Cyber Security

 Sue was a missionary for the non-profit where I worked.
 She had just received a random call from someone.
 This person shocked Sue by saying that they were with the bank and were reporting that a scammer had attempted to access Sue's bank and make off with her money (the little that she has).
 This "bank representative" rattled off a few of Sue's personal details about her account.
 Then, they asked her to confirm her account information, to have Sue "confirm her identity".

-Sue was scared, shaken, and since the "representative" already seemed to know her info, she assumed they were legitimate—and so she gave them all the information that they asked for.
-It wasn't until it was too late that she realized that actually the representative *themselves* were the scammer.
+Sue was scared, shaken, and since the "representative" already seemed to know her info, she assumed they were legitimate, so she gave them all the information that they asked for.
+It wasn't until it was too late that she realized that actually the representative *themselves* were the scammer and that Sue had been lied to.
 So on a late evening, while I was working on some server, this little old missionary lady came to me, scared and with tears in her eyes, and said,

 **"Ken, I think I just gave someone my money."**

-Luckily, we were able to act fast—we reported the scam, called the national fraud hotline, and moved her money to a different account, closing the compromised account.
-She was okay in the end.
-But it could have been much worse.
-And the hackers that tricked her *wouldn’t have cared one bit.*
+Luckily, we were able to act fast.
+We reported the scam, called the national fraud hotline, spoke to a specialist, and moved her money to a different account, closing the compromised account.
+She was okay in the end, but it could have been much worse.
+What really makes my blood boil is that the hackers that tricked her *wouldn’t have cared one bit.*

 ---